Changissnz/selfinterest/README.md

 conceiving understanding of the individual, from their self, in formats of artificial axioms?
-There is an undeniable emotive body in any typical human being; the straight-faced stoic is not spared from this condition, and is praised for maintaining an air of resolute and tempered expression in conditions that would make an emotionalist berserk or tearfully insane.
+There is an undeniable emotive body in any typical human being; the straight-faced stoic is not spared from this condition, and is praised only for maintaining an air of resolute and tempered expression in conditions that would make an emotionalist berserk or tearfully insane.
 The human being, a "social creature", and by this label predictable in aspects concerning their sociality and social